 A large stock pot filled with onions and other curry broth ingredients.

 Step 2: Onions

-Put 1 kg onions, roughly chopped in a large stock pot and add 1 large salad tomato, quartered2 garlic cloves1/2 teaspoon coriander seeds1/2 teaspoon cumin seeds and 1 litre water.
+Put the chopped onions in a large stock pot with tomato and aromatics.
+Add the water and stir briefly.
 Cover with a lid, bring to the boil and cook over a medium to high heat for 45 minutes, stirring occasionally.

+A large stock pot filled with onions and other curry broth ingredients.